Yarmouk Camp: During the Syrian Civil War

 During the Syrian Civil War, Yarmouk camp became the scene of intense fighting between the Free Syrian Army and its Palestinian ally Liwa al-Asifa on the one hand, and the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) supported by Syrian Army government forces on the other.
 Subsequently, the Syrian Army besieged the camp, leading to many leaving the area and causing a significant deterioration in conditions for the more than 18,000 Palestinian refugees and other Syrians remaining inside the camp, whom the UN described as living in "complete deprivation".

-On 1 April 2015, Islamic State of Iraq and the Levant (ISIL) fighters entered the camp from the Hajar al-Aswad district, sparking clashes with Aknaf Bait al-Maqdis and the Free Syrian Army - reportedly with the collaboration of Jabhat al-Nusra fighters in the camp, with whom they were then locally allied.
+On 1 April 2015, Islamic State of Iraq and the Levant (ISIL) fighters entered the camp from the Hajar al-Aswad district, sparking clashes with Aknaf Bait al-Maqdis and the Free Syrian Army—reportedly with the collaboration of Jabhat al-Nusra fighters in the camp, with whom they were then locally allied.
 ISIL initially took over much of the camp, but was later pushed back from some areas, before eventually regaining control.
-On April 2, it was reported that ISIL was pushed back, but they reentered on April 3.
+On 2 April, it was reported that ISIL was pushed back, but they reentered on 3 April.
 By 4 April, the camp was reported to have been wholly taken by ISIL, and executions of residents to have begun.
 Palestinian sources reported about 12 camp residents killed, while the Syrian Network for Human Rights reported 13 residents executed by ISIL on 5 April; and independent sources also confirmed two fatalities from mortar fire in an adjacent Damascus area.
 It was reported that despite Palestinian militia resistance and parallel bombing by the Syrian Air Force, ISIL still controlled 90% of the camp by 6 April.

 The situation in the camp came to the attention of the UN Security Council, leading to discussions about the situation of some 18,000 residents of the occupied camp.
+The UN Secretary-General warned of what could be a massacre of Palestinians in Yarmouk.
 It has been reported that many civilian Palestinians have been killed during the fighting.